way2datta/fizz-buzz-generator/README.md

 It is clear that there are four use cases
 - **FizzBuzz**

-  As a fizz buzz generator, I should be able generate a string `FizzBuzz` for given input number when number is divisible by 3 and 5.
+  As a fizz buzz generator, I should be able to generate a string `FizzBuzz` for a given input number when a number is divisible by 3 and 5.

 - **Fizz**

-  As a fizz buzz generator, I should be able generate a string `Fizz` for given input number when number is divisible by 3.
+  As a fizz buzz generator, I should be able to generate a string `Fizz` for a given input number when a number is divisible by 3.

 - **Buzz**

-  As a fizz buzz generator, I should be able generate a string `Buzz` for given input number when number is divisible by 5.
+  As a fizz buzz generator, I should be able to generate a string `Buzz` for a given input number when a number is divisible by 5.

 - **Number (converted to string)**

-  As a fizz buzz generator, I should be able generate a string format of input number for given input number when number is neither divisible by 3 or 5.
+  As a fizz buzz generator, I should be able to generate a string format of input number for a given input number when a number is neither divisible by 3 or 5.